Product/service offer: Social security

 - Extension of the coverage of national social security systems, in particular for informal, rural and migrant workers, as well as workers in non-standard forms of employment.

-- Management support to social security institutions for improving the efficiency of administration and contribution collection.
+- Management support to social security institutions for improving the efficiency of administration and contribution collection through IT innovations.

 Contact: Kenichi Hirose, Senior Social Protection Specialist through firstname.lastname@example.org